 Process of adding an OpenID application from the gallery

-In the Azure portal, in the left pane, select Azure Active Directory.
+In the Azure portal, select Azure Active Directory.

 Go to Enterprise applications > All applications.

 Select New application on the top of the dialog box.

 In the search box, type the application name.
 Select the desired application from the result panel, and sign up to the application.